Mátyás Rákosi: Forced retirement

-In 1970, Rákosi was finally granted permission to return to Hungary if he promised not to engage in political activities.
+In 1970, he was finally granted permission to return to Hungary if he promised not to engage in political activities.
 He refused the deal and remained in the USSR where he died in Gorky in 1971.
 After his death, his ashes were privately returned to Hungary for burial in the Farkasréti Cemetery in Budapest.
 Only his initials are visible on his gravestone to avoid vandalism.